 As one of four skiing kids in a ski racing family, the path to the U.S. Ski Team was pretty clear for Julia Ford, who was ripping around Vermont's Okemo Mountain Resort at age three.
 She spent three seasons on the U.S. Development Team and a couple on the "Trench Tour” (AKA NorAm/Europa Cup) before she was able to score World Cup points during the 2012 season.
-She has been making positive strides on the World Cup tour ever since.

 Ford attended Okemo Mountain School for her middle school years and then later Holderness School before moving onto Westminster College in Utah.
-At Holderness School she served as the school’s president, the captain of both varsity soccer and varsity lacrosse while participating in her first year on the U.S. Development Team.
+At Holderness School, she served as the school’s president, the captain of both varsity soccer and varsity lacrosse while participating in her first year on the U.S. Development Team.

 OFF THE SNOW

 With a family of skiers, it's tough to get away from the sport, but her favorite escapes are fishing and mountain biking.
 To put it simply, this gal is all about smiling and bringing more fun to whomever she's hanging out with.

 - Years on Team: 6

 Career-first points (22nd, DH, Bad Kleinkircheim, AUT, 2012)

 2012, DH, Aspen, CO

 2012 NorAm overall and downhill champion